PunitDh/MyCDN/README.md

 **Description**

-Appends all elements that are instances of specified `className` to the given `destination`.
+Appends all elements that are instances of specified `className` to the given `destinationList`.

 **Usage**